 Ingredients You Need

-- Mashed banana, sweet potato puree, or applesauce (or another baby food puree)
+- Mashed banana, sweet potato puree, or applesauce (or other baby food puree) to add moisture and naturally sweet flavor.

 - Egg: Or you can use almond butter, sunflower seed butter, or peanut butter.